Save your batteries for the Region’s next curbside collection or dispose of your single-use A, AA, AAA, C, D, 9-volt or button cell batteries:

 You can also take any of these items to a Peel Community Recycling Centre for disposal.
 Drop-off fees apply.

-The Region collects certain large metal appliances (white goods) and fixtures from the curb for a fee and by appointment only.
+The Region no longer collects large metal appliances from the curb.

 - air conditioner